uberdave/dropLink/README.md

 For an overview, see "dropLink Overview" in the repo.
 Current Status : beta

 Will compile using ios deployment target 5.1 using IOS 6.1.
 Will locate by users on the same database by proximity.
-Will transfer files between users dropbox accounts on the fly, in the cloud- no waiting for transfers. dropLink uses Parse.com and Dropbox to share files
+Will transfer files between users dropbox accounts on the fly, in the cloud- no waiting for transfers.
+dropLink uses Parse.com and Dropbox to share files

+Check Out the Wiki for Parse.com Database schema.

 needs:

-seperate components for modularity update to use a RAILS server internet connectivity checks clean up UI
+update to use a RAILS server
+internet connectivity checks
+clean up UI